Who gives a Hoot?

 Controversial as can be, people are undecided as to whether the owl is wise or foolish, lucky or unlucky, harbinger of death or that of good fortune.

 In my 2 years at Selim Hill, the bird that evaded me was the owl.
 I heard it every night but could not see it.
-Obviously, the reason being I follow the cycle of the sun and the owl follows the cycle of the moon.
+Obviously, the reason being I follow the cycle of the sun and it follows the cycle of the moon.
 However, Selim Hill is a friend of patience and the Darjeeling Hills reveal themselves to you layer by layer.

 One evening, Pradeep (the Bungalow Sardar) and I were discussing the planting of the flower beds.
 Suddenly something fell with a thud at our feet.
 On closer inspection, we realized it was an owl.
 The bird had flown into the glass window which was jutting out into its flight path.
 Being short sighted and partially blind during the day, it misjudged the glass for clear space, slammed into the window and fell down stunned.